Best Business Skills And Courses For Tech Geeks (2025)

 Sales

-Moreover, from a career perspective to a more creative one, eg. selling an invention, having some foundational knowledge of Sales can make people passionate about tech more indispensable.
+Moreover, from a career perspective to a more creative one, eg, selling an invention, having some foundational knowledge of Sales can make people passionate about tech more indispensable.
 Not to mention, it looks great on every CV too.
 As a result, this skill makes the tech enthusiast a more well-rounded candidate, ready for any job challenges.

-The Art Of Sales: Mastering The Selling Process Specialization by Northwestern University and taught by Craig Wortmann is an ideal place to start.
-Learners especially benefit from the Hands-on projects which let them translate the theories learned in the course into reality.
+The Art Of Sales: Mastering The Selling Process Specializationby NorthwesternUniversity and taught by Craig Wortmann, is an ideal place to start.
+Learners especially benefit from the Hands-on projects, which let them translate the theories learned in the course into reality.

 Marketing

 Marketing has similar elements to Storytelling and Sales.
 To make any business profitable, marketing is essential.
 Efficient marketing has to be done to raise awareness about the brand/product/service.
-Through that, a solid consumer base can be built which will ensure the elevation of the brand amidst various other similar brands bidding on the same consumers.
+Through that, a solid consumer base can be built, which will ensure the elevation of the brand amidst various other similar brands bidding for the same consumers.
 Not just for Tech Geeks, Marketing is a useful skill for anyone in business.
-Scaling one’s business and self-promotion are intrinsic skills that Marketing teaches one.
+Scaling one's business and self-promotion are intrinsic skills that Marketing teaches one.

-Meta Social Media Marketing Professional Certificate is a beginner-friendly course that any tech geeks can depend on for a basic understanding of marketing.
+Meta Social Media Marketing Professional Certificate is a beginner-friendly course that any tech geek can depend on for a basic understanding of marketing.
 As this course is by Meta, learners can be assured to receive the most up-to-date and practical lessons on marketing.

 This course also provides certification that can be added to a portfolio, increasing the chances of employability.